Delphboy/henrysenior.com/_posts/2021-12-19-what-is-my-phd.md

 categories:
 - PhD
 - research
+excerpt: "A brief overview of what my PhD is about.
+Written for friends and family."
 ---

 If I've sent you this blog post it's probably because you've asked me something along the lines of, *"What's your PhD in again?
 Something to do with computers, right?"*.
 Well, my hope is that this little post will explain what I'm trying to do with the next three or so years of my life.